axiros/terminal_markdown_viewer/README.md

 never work in a language w/o bytestrings and the most important type based on [funny enumerated](http://utf8everywhere.org/#characters) symbols.

+Update: With 1.4 it now basically runs in Python3 in the sense of no compile time errors - but the rendering result still is not really usable.
+Maybe somebody is inclinded to fix that, I'm on Py2 still.

+Changed the shebang to `/usr/bin/env python` though.

 ### Manual Install: Requirements